 Upon successful completion of this program, graduates will be able to:

-know how to solve elementary engineering problems on the computer using the FORTRAN programming language.
+Solve elementary engineering problems on the computer using the C++ programming language.

 Transfer information for this program is on file in the Transfer Center.
 For more information, contact an academic advisor or counselor.